ThomasWilkinson28/ThomasWilkinson28/README.md

 ⚙️Sensors, Actuators, and Automation

 ## Experience
 ##### I enjoy applying and fortifying the knowledge I learn through various projects.
-Each of projects listed bellow are has helped me refine one or more skills:
+Each of the projects listed bellow have helped me refine one or more skills:

 - Autonomous and Manual Gripper robot.